 CABINS: Four camper cabins are also found at Glendalough.
 They have amazing gas heaters that look like little fireplaces.
 They make the cabin feel cozy and keep the space really warm.
 These are cart-in camper cabins.
 You pack all of your gear onto a cart and push it to your cabin (500-100 feet).
 This provides a more secluded cabin experience.
 Carts are provided free (or use your kicksled).
 Also firewood is available for purchase.
 Rentals are available Thurs-Sun.

-KICKSLEDDING TRAILS: The two mile trail leading to the yurt is the only groomed trail for kicksledding.
+KICKSLEDDING TRAILS: The two mile trail leading to the yurts is the only groomed trail for kicksledding.
 But there are several lakes that could provide excellent kicksledding.
 Occasionally, the park also grooms Sunset Lake Trail if drifting is not severe.
 This trail is a short loop on the north end that overlooks the slough.
 Inquire at rangers station.
 Park also has 8 miles of groomed ski trails as well as snowshoe and hiking trails.
-Snowshoe and ski rental available here.
+Snowshoe and ski rental available there.